ministryofjustice/hmpps-arns-integrations-test-playwright-poc/performance/README.md

  * load
  * soak

- ** note **
- The API tests require an Authorization header to be added at runtime.
-This can be configued as an ENVIRONMENT VARIABLE depending on the environment:

-* Dev = DEV_AUTH
-* PreProd = PRE_PROD_AUTH

 # Running the tests
 To run the tests locally these can be executed from the command line in a terminal.
 From the route of the project, you can run the following commands